Koromix/rygel/doc/functions.md

 const AddDoubleFloat = koffi.callback('double AddDoubleFloat(double d, float f)');
 ```

-Once your callback type is declared, you can use them in struct definitions, or as function parameter and/or return type.
+Once your callback type is declared, you can use it in struct definitions, or as function parameter and/or return type.

 Here is a small example with the C part and the JS part.